yoodame/ld_import/README.markdown

 - Allows users to define mappings between RDF properties and Drupal node properties
 - Requires very little knowledge about RDF and SPARQL
 - Automatically fetches human-readable labels for object properties
+- Automatically filters out content in languages different from the site (when language is explicitly set in RDF)
 - Provides hooks to 'preprocess' retrieved data and hooks to expose additional node properties